 A project presented in collaboration with Science Career Impact Project.

 To provide an active-learning and professional skill-building experience by collaborating on a trainee-directed project under the guidance of an industry facilitator.

-- ITCS Information Session: November 9, 2017 at 7 PM (Please note that attendance to this event is mandatory to apply for ITCS.)
+- ITCS Information Session: December 6, 2018 (Please note that attendance to this event is mandatory to apply for ITCS.)

-ITCS Information Session (Nov 9, 2017): a forum where students meet facilitators and learn about what they do in their job and what possible case studies they can work on together.
+a forum where students meet facilitators and learn about what they do in their job and what possible case studies they can work on together.
 Facilitator presentations will be followed by a networking session.
-Registration closes on November 9 at 12 PM; walk-ins are welcome!
+Registration closes on December 6 at 12 PM; walk-ins are welcome!

 - ITCS Trainee Applications Open: TBA